BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Life happens in the river, not the shore. – Maxime Lagace
+ In the middle of chaos lies opportunity.   – Bruce Lee